probe-lab/eth-das-guardian/README.md

    das-guardian [global options] [command [command options]]

 COMMANDS:
-   scan     Connects and scans a given node for its custody and network status monitor  Connects and monitors a given node for its custody and network status help, h  Shows a list of commands or help for one command
+   scan      Connects and scans a given node for its custody and network status monitor   Connects and monitors a given node for its custody and network status playtime  Run monitor or scan commands on all consensus clients from Dora help, h   Shows a list of commands or help for one command

 GLOBAL OPTIONS:
-   --libp2p.host string           IP for the Libp2p host (default: "127.0.0.1")
-   --libp2p.port int              Port for the libp2p host (default: 9013)
-   --api.endpoint string          The url endpoint of a Beacon API (http://localhost:5052/) (default: "http://127.0.0.1:5052/")
+   --log.level string             Level of the logs (default: "info") --libp2p.host string           IP for the Libp2p host (default: "127.0.0.1") --libp2p.port int              Port for the libp2p host (default: 9013) --api.endpoint string          The url endpoint of a Beacon API (http://localhost:5052/) (default: "http://127.0.0.1:5052/")